 According to Terry Rees, executive director of Federation of Ontario Cottagers’ Associations (FOCA), “Constraints by the Provincial government have certainly curtailed the Province’s commitments to supporting joint projects with third parties, and their aggressive legislative reform agenda means some ongoing uncertainty in the public’s dealings with our colleagues at MECP, MNRF, MNDM, MMAH, and other ministries.”

 In other words, the cuts affect a wide range of programs and services.
 But what is also of concern, according to a report by the Ontario Nonprofit Network (ONN), is the uncertainty created by the budget.
-The government has backtracked on some cuts due to public pressure, but nonetheless leaving some nonprofits and ministries uncertain about their funding.
+The government has backtracked on some cuts due to public pressure, but nonetheless leaves some nonprofits and ministries uncertain about their funding.
 Some note they will have to cancel programming in which they’ve already invested existing funding.
 The Ford government justified the cuts in a statement, saying, “As part of our commitment to protect critical services, difficult decisions must be made to ensure fiscal responsibility.”

 So what, exactly, does this mean for cottage country?

 Last spring, the provincial government cut its funding to conservation authorities—which, among other mandates, work to manage flood planning and response—by 50%.
 A spokesperson for Conservation Ontario, the umbrella organization for the province’s 36 conservation authorities, told a Barrie news station that “cutting natural hazards funding is particularly problematic right now in light of the fact that…Ontario is experiencing stronger and more frequent flooding as a result of climate change impacts.”